q3769/conseq4j/README.md

     /**
      * Suppose run-time invocation of this method is managed by the messaging provider.
-     * This is usually via a single calling thread.
+     * This is usually via a single caller thread.
      */
     public void onMessage(Message shoppingEvent) {
         conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId())